shinypancake/default-dashboard/README.md

 2. Clear your browser cache
 3. Check that the selected dashboard exists and you have access to it
 4. Open browser console (F12) and look for "DEFAULT-DASHBOARD" messages

-### Double Login Required

-This is a known issue with the current implementation.
-The redirect happens after Home Assistant loads, which may require re-authentication.
-We're working on a fix.

-### Setting Different Defaults Per Device

-You can override the default on a specific device:
-1. Load the home page first (this loads the module)
-2. Navigate to Settings → Dashboards
-3. Click "SET AS DEFAULT ON THIS DEVICE" for your preferred dashboard
-4. This device will now use its own default instead of the global setting

 ### Resetting to Default Behavior